OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 }
 ```

-It is important to remember that keys stored on hardware may not be secure so the following method for validating the integrity of the data is critical:
+It is important to remember that not every Android device offers hardware-backed key storage.
+The `KeyInfo` class can be used to find out whether the key resides inside secure hardware such as a Trusted Execution Environment (TEE) or Secure Element (SE).

 ```java
 SecretKeyFactory factory = SecretKeyFactory.getInstance(getEncryptionKey().getAlgorithm(), ANDROID_KEYSTORE);